-GIS 110 Introduction to GIS 3 Cr

-(Geographic Information Systems)
+GIS 110 Introduction to GIS 3 Cr (Geographic Information Systems)

 This course will cover the principles and application of Geographic Information Systems.
-Topics covered include spatial data models, obtaining and creating spatial data, GPS, GIS databases, spatial analysis, raster analysis and cartographic modeling.
-Labs and lectures are combined.
-Fall semester.
+Topics covered includee spatial data models, obtaining and creating spatial data, GPS, GIS databases, spatial analysis, raster analysis and cartographic modeling.
+The emphasis is on hands on use of GIS software and data.
+No prerequisites.
+Offered each semester.

-GIS 210 GIS Databases
+GIS 220 GIS Databases 2 Cr

-This course will cover principles of spatial database design as well as integration of various spatial data formats into GIS databases.
-The course will focus on using current GIS technologies and trends in spatial data management to design, create and manage GIS databases.
-Topics to be covered include GIS and relational database design as well as integration of disparate data sources such as CAD, GPS and surveying data.
+This course will cover the principles of spatial database design as well as the Integration of various spatial and non-spatial data formats into GIS databases.
+The course will focus on using current GIS technologies and trends in spatial data management design, create and manage GIS databases.
+Topics to be covered include GIS and relational database design as well as Integration of disparate data sources such as CAD, GPS and surveying data.
 Prerequisites: GIS 110 or equivalent experience.
-Spring semester.
+Offered each semester.